 Remember: any traumatic experience puppies have as youngsters will stick with them until adulthood.
 As such, it’s important to keep your puppy’s age in mind before you make any decisions.

-Your puppy should have all of its vaccinations before you ever take them to the dog park.
+Your puppy should have all of their vaccinations before you ever take them to the dog park.
 To get your puppy their shots, be sure to consult with your veterinarian.
 Your veterinarian will plan and discuss a vaccination schedule at a specific time to ensure your furry friend receives their shots.

 We also recommend having your furry friend dewormed.
 Deworming eliminates potential parasitic worms in your puppy’s tummy, leaving them healthy.
-Once your puppy has all of its shots and deworming treatment, they’re free to roam, sniff, and play around the dog park as much as they want.
+Once your puppy has all of their shots and deworming treatment, they’re free to roam, sniff, and play around the dog park as much as they want.
 Just make sure to bring water and a leash!

 Make sure your puppy is trained in the 5 basic commands.
 This will help protect your furry friend, prevent them from running off (especially in unfenced areas), and keep them away from other puppies.